AstroDravinec/Bachelor_Research_Project/README.md

 1. Current Switching; used to determine R_ohm and C_act
 2. Bayesian Inferrence: used to infer parameters a,b, and c
 3. Model Validation: used to generate all plots found in the report

+## Model
+The file PEMFC_model.mo was used to model the fuel cell in Open Modelica